 The old “Shortage Occupation List” (SOL), which allowed employers to pay 20% less than the going rate, has been abolished.
 In its place is the Immigration Salary List (ISL).

-- Fewer Roles: The list is far shorter, focused largely on construction, care, and specialized engineering roles where the government concedes overseas labor is unavoidable.
+- Fewer Roles: The list is far shorter, focused largely on construction, care, and specialised engineering roles where the government concedes overseas labour is unavoidable.

 Who is Exempt?